 Every voice counts

-Indigenous and rural women, sex workers, lesbian and bisexual women, trans people, women with disabilities and HIV.
-They are among the many women, girls and trans people who must confront multiple layers of discrimination.
+Indigenous and rural women, sex workers, lesbian and bisexual women, women with disabilities and HIV.
+They are among the many women, girls, trans people and intersex people who must confront multiple layers of discrimination.
 Yet they are playing an essential role in bringing an end to injustice and inequality across the globe.

 Strengthening women’s rights activism